 Here are some of the main research findings regarding alcohol consumption in Ireland:

-- In 2014, the average Irish person aged 15+ drank 11 litres of pure alcohol, up from 10.73 in 2013.
+- In 2014, the average Irish person aged 15+ drank 11 litres of pure alcohol, an increase from 10.6 litres in 2013.

 - One in eight (13%) men and almost one in ten (9%) women drank their recommended weekly guidelines in one sitting in the week prior to the HRB survey.

 39% of all Irish people aged 15-years-old and over had engaged in binge drinking, or “heavy episodic drinking”, in the past 30 days.

 When the 19% of non-drinkers in Ireland were excluded by the WHO, it found that almost two thirds of Irish men (62.4%) and one third of Irish women (33.1%) who drink alcohol had engaged in binge drinking in the previous month, almost half (48.2%) of all drinkers

 - 76% of the Irish population drink alcohol, with 53% of drinkers doing so at least weekly.

 - Men are more likely to drink than women, and those aged 25-64 are more likely to drink than those younger or older than this.

 - Almost 4 in 10 (39%) drinkers binge drink on a typical drinking occasion with over a fifth (24%) doing so at least once a week.